andreybm/CodeConverter/README.md

    * Una nueva instancia de Visual Studio abrira con la extension instalada.

 ## Contributing
-Let us know what needs improving.
 If you want to get involved in writing the code yourself, even better!
 We've already had code contributions from several first time GitHub contributors, so don't be shy!
 See [Contributing.md](https://github.com/icsharpcode/CodeConverter/blob/master/.github/CONTRIBUTING.md) for more info.

 Currently, the VB -> C# conversion quality is higher than the C# -> VB conversion quality.
 This is due to demand of people raising issues and supply of developers willing to fix them.
 But we're very happy to support developers who want to contribute to either conversion direction.
 Visual Basic will have support for some project types on initial versions of .NET 5, but won't be getting new features according to the [.NET Team Blog](https://devblogs.microsoft.com/vbteam/visual-basic-support-planned-for-net-5-0/).